 Over 13 species of duck, 39 species of mammal, and 42 species of reptiles/amphibians call the refuge home!
 So make sure you have all your photo gear.
-Need new stuff?
-We have you covered.

 Head south for your next stop — Supawna Meadows National Wildlife Refuge in Salem County.